This blog post was originally published on January 9, 2018, and has been updated to reflect current statistics, trends, and information for 2020.

 We see this trend reflected in our data, too—our customers are choosing longer blog post lengths to power their content marketing.

-Content marketing has required brands to give freely first—before they ask for something in return from their readers.
+Content marketing requires brands to give freely first—before they ask for something in return from their readers.

 More than ever, businesses that want to do SEO and content marketing need to publish and promote valuable content.
 What exactly does that look like?